alxm/siter/README.md

 # Siter

-Siter is a static website generator written in Python 3.
+Siter is a static website generator written in Python 3, "Markdown with macros and variables" for my [own simple needs](https://www.alxm.org/ "My personal website is made with Siter").

-I made it for my own [simple needs](https://www.alxm.org/ "My personal website is made with Siter") and as a way to play with Python.
-One of the goals was to generate websites that are fully usable locally without needing a web server.

 ## What does it do?

-Siter is called from the project's root directory, where it looks for several files and directories:
+You call `siter` from the project's root directory, which is structured like this:

     <project>/
-    ├── siter-config/
+    ├── siter-config/   # Config files
-    │   └── defs
-    ├── siter-out/
-    ├── siter-pages/
-    ├── siter-static/
-    ├── siter-stubs/
-    └── siter-template/
+    ├── siter-out/      # The final generated website ├── siter-pages/    # Markdown source pages to be processed ├── siter-static/   # Static files copied as they are ├── siter-stubs/    # Small Markdown files included by pages └── siter-template/ # HTML templates

 * Files and directories from `siter-static/` are copied to `siter-out/` as they are.
 * Source pages from `siter-pages/` are evaluated, formatted with Markdown, fitted in `siter-template/page.html`, and finally written to `siter-out/`.

-* `siter-config/defs` has global definitions available to every page.
+* `siter-config/defs` file contains global definitions that are available to every page and template to use.

 ### Quick Example

-A source page `siter-pages/index.html`,
+A source page `siter-pages/index.md`,

 ```
 {{!def {{title}} {{Home}}}}